How to Make a Page Refresh Button in WordPress on Click? [No Plugin]

 • JavaScript code adds a click event listener to a button with the class 'refreshpage' to refresh the page.

-• The location.reload() method used in the script can cause loss of unsaved data on the page.
+• The location.reload() method used in the script may cause loss of unsaved data on the page.

 Once, I wanted to add a Page Refresh Button to my client’s website to get updated details on a page second refresh.